 Rene Cibran is Managing Director of Miami Payroll Center and works with businesses of all sizes providing Payroll processing, Human Resources, Employee Benefits, Workers Compensation, and Payroll Tax compliance services.
 With over 25 years of experience, Rene is a licensed Agent and Business Consultant with proficiency in Retirement Planning, Long Term Care, Employee Benefits and Financial Services.
 Rene has received numerous recognition awards for outstanding performance and strongly believes in giving back to the community.
 Rene is a current Board member of the South Florida Hispanic Chamber of Commerce and formerly served for the Alliance for Aging.
 Rene has also been involved with the Alzheimer’s Association and the Miami Affiliate for Pancreatic Cancer.
 Mr. Cibran has a Certified in Long Term Care designation and received his Master’s Degree in Business Administration from Nova Southeastern University along with a Bachelor’s Degree from FIU.
 Rene resides in the City of South Miami with his wife Aimee and their two children.

-Ramon "Ray" Coto is the Administrative Director of Finance for Nicklaus Children's Health System.
+Ramon "Ray" Coto is the Vice President and Chief Financial Officer of UHealth, University of Miami Don Soffer Clinical Research Center Previously he was the Administrative Director of Finance for Nicklaus Children's Health System.
 He served as Chief Operating Officer for Molina Healthcare from 2015-2018.
 He's a graduate of Florida International University, College of Business.